spcnvdr/xchacha20/README.md

 to the original construction, except with a much lower probability of nonce misuse occurring.
 This enables XChaCha constructions to be stateless, while retaining the same security assumptions as ChaCha."
-Also, since XChaCha20 does not use any look up tables, it is immune to timing attacks.
+Also, XChaCha20 does not use any look up tables and is immune to timing attacks.
 This library is based on Daniel J. Bernstein's reference implementation of the ChaCha stream cipher.